 Sigma Kappa provides each member opportunities for growth and development.
 Whether serving as a chapter officer or participating in membership programming.
-During your time as a collegiate member you will be grow your skills in the five competencies Sigma Kappa’s education focuses on: National & Global Citizenship, Career Readiness, Meaningful Relationships, Self-Awareness & Development, and Holistic Personal Wellness.
-Through these competencies you will gain invaluable skills and experiences that will take you into the next phase of your life and beyond!
+During your time as a collegiate member, you will grow your skills in the five competencies Sigma Kappa’s education focuses on National & Global Citizenship, Career Readiness, Meaningful Relationships, Self-Awareness & Development, and Holistic Personal Wellness.
+Through these competencies, you will gain invaluable skills and experiences that will take you into the next phase of your life and beyond!

 Alumnae Initiate Information